amazon-ion/ion-python/C_EXTENSION.md

 **GitHub Actions** has a lot of advantages such as integrating perfectly with GitHub (no installation request, all on cloud), fast growth with a large community, compatibility with any environment (no need to run docker), common actions are easily re-used (shared by GitHub Marketplace), asynchronous CI/CD workflow and so on.

-**CodePipeline** is an AWS software with custom actions, one of the most important benefits is that CodePipeline uses an IAM role to manage authentication that we trust artifacts build on it.
+**CodePipeline** is an AWS software with custom actions.
+It can be triggered by multiple input sources such as GitHub, AWS CodeCommit and Amazon S3.
+In addition, CodePipeline uses an IAM role to manage authentication that we trust artifacts build on it.

 **Other pipeline technologies** have a similar functionality but GitHub Actions and CodePipeline come with the above benefits.